Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/outline.md

 - Max shows everyone the tech he created which he calls CyTek and suggest maybe he could sub in for a round or two

-  Airiona: Wow I thought what you made before was incredible how do you create this stuff
+  Spike: Wow I thought what you made before was incredible how do you create this stuff

   Max: I didn't make it.
 Its I made from some blueprints from the net.
 A lot of it was unfinished so all I did was make a few modifications

   Max: I call it an Elimter.
 Normally a Cyber.Beast would be able to synergize with a cybervator thanks to thier tail.
 Since everbody including cybervators evovled from plants I used a plant to act as the cyber.beast1,2.

-  Airiona: so you are basicly sending commands to a beserk cyber.beast like a green cybervator.
+  Spike: so you are basicly sending commands to a beserk cyber.beast like a green cybervator.
 So it basicly makes you like a Xybrid.

   other.person: what how.